Amit Panghal: Career

 On 31 May 2021, Panghal won the silver medal at 2021 Asian Amateur Boxing Championships which was held at Dubai, United Arab Emirates.
-He lost the final bout against reigning Olympic and world champion Shakhobidin Zoirov of Uzbekistan by a 3-2 split decision.
+He lost the final bout against reigning Olympic and world champion Shakhobidin Zoirov of Uzbekistan by a 3–2 split decision.
 This was Pangal's third loss in succession against Zoirov.

-Panghal entered the 2020 Olympics as world no. 1 in the 52kg category, but was defeated by Rio Olympics Silver Medalist Yuberjen Martínez 1-4 by a split decision.
+Panghal entered the 2020 Olympics as world no. 1 in the 52kg category, but was defeated by Rio Olympics Silver Medalist Yuberjen Martínez 1–4 by a split decision.

 On 9 April 2022, Panghal had to settle for a silver medal at the Thailand Open after he lost the final against Philippines’ 2018 Asian Games silver medalist Rogen Ladon.
-Though Pangal lost by a 2-3 split decision.
+Though Pangal lost by a 2–3 split decision.

-On 7 August 2022, Panghal won Gold medal in Commonwealth Games 2022 at Birmingham in 51kg flyweight category against Kiaran MacDonald by 5-0 unanimous decision.
+On 7 August 2022, Panghal won Gold medal in Commonwealth Games 2022 at Birmingham in 51kg flyweight category against Kiaran MacDonald by 5–0 unanimous decision.

+Honours

+Panghal was awarded Vishisht Seva Medal in April 2020.